Google

 My sun sign is Pisces with Scorpio rising and Gemini moon (for those who don’t know, the rising influences your outer personality and the moon sign influences your inner self and emotions).
 And my Meyer-Briggs temperament type is ENFJ.
 My favorite movie is The Empire Strikes Back.
 And my favorite books, which I consider the most profound and life-changing, are The Power of Now and A New Earth: Awakening to Your Life’s Purpose by Eckhart Tolle, Way of the Peaceful Warrior by Dan Millman, any book or audio by Wayne Dyer, The Holographic Universe by Michael Talbot, and Under the Tree by Greg Stone.

+Since my early days, I’ve shown a propensity to go “against the grain” and think on my own.
 For instance, during school, when all the other students judged their achievements by their grades (especially Asian students), I choose not to attach my self-worth to my grades and saw no logical reason to.
 Just because society, the school, or my parents told me to was not a good enough reason to convince me that grades determined my achievement and self-worth.
 I had a far deeper sense of self beyond the shallowness of academic scores.
 Thus, when I got bad grades, even D’s and F’s, they never really affected me.
-I also deviated from my parents’ Buddhist religion at an early age, becoming a born again Christian instead, unlike most people who stick with the religion of their family their whole life, never questioning it.
-And when I was 14, I tried debating my church Youth Pastor on doctrinal issues (which was difficult because though I knew my subject, he had a commanding presence and daily experience as an orator while I was a shy timid boy, so I felt intimidated and couldn’t get my point across properly; today though, I’d cream his ass).
+I also deviated from my parents’ Buddhist religion at an early age, becoming a born again Christian instead, unlike most people who stick with the religion of their family their whole life.
+When I was 14, I won a debate against my Youth Pastor, Ross Gunn III, over Bible doctrine, which unsettled him and demonstrated my ability to think for myself at an early age.

 I have accomplishments (described below) in writing, acting, parapsychology, traveling, and spiritual development.
 The following chronicles the main events and highlights of my life from birth until present day.